Chizik, Warren return to Tar Heels in defensive-staff revamp

 - Oops!Something went wrong.Please try again later.

-CHAPEL HILL, N.C.
-(AP) North Carolina's revamp of its defensive coaching staff now includes the return of Gene Chizik, who led Auburn to a national championship as a head coach.
+CHAPEL HILL, N.C. – North Carolina’s revamp of its defensive coaching staff now includes the return of Gene Chizik, who led Auburn to a national championship as a head coach.

 The school announced Saturday the hiring of Chizik as assistant head coach for defense as well as the return of Charlton Warren to serve as co-defensive coordinator and defensive backs coach.
 They worked together on the UNC staff under Larry Fedora for the 2015 and 2016 seasons.